SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 #### Unit 1 to 4

-Just enjoy watching the videos for unit 1 to 4.
+Just enjoy watching the videos for units 1 to 4.
 There is no preparation required.

 #### Unit 5 Building a Hello World Extension App

 Before starting with his unit make sure you fulfilled you requirements listed above.

+In the openSAP course, you are asked to create a new project from our archetypes.
 The command to generate a new project is the following.

 For bash: